10-step student visa guide

 These deposits go towards your tuition fees and will be deducted from the fees charged to you by the University.

 Exceptions apply for students whose full tuition fees will be covered by University scholarships, recognised sponsors or a US Federal Student Aid loan.
 No deposit is required for undergraduate courses or postgraduate research.

 Step 5 – Check all your CAS details are correct

 Once you've firmly accepted an unconditional offer – and paid a deposit if required – we will prepare your CAS.
 The earliest we can do this is six months before your course's start date.

 The CAS will include your personal details, course details and a record of any tuition fees already paid, including deposit payments and University of Nottingham scholarships.
-It will also show what academic and English language qualifications are needed as evidence in your visa applications.

 Accommodation fees are not included in your CAS so we advise you not to pay these in advance – other than the deposit you will need to pay when booking accommodation.